prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 * Reporting in status section when a configuration resource is considered invalid during reconciliation.
 Examples include:
   * The Prometheus or Alertmanager version does not support a specific feature.
   * Invalid configmap/secret key reference.
+  * Invalid PrometheusRule.

 ## Non-Goals

 * The status subresource is intended to offer only a summary (e.g., counts of up/down targets) of the scrape status.
 * No information about the fired alerts in the status subresource of PrometheusRule (too heavy for the operator to query the prometheus pod for the alerts information.
 Prometheus may have a significant number of alerts, and fetching them repeatedly increases significant load in the operator).
 * The status subresource is not intended to provide realtime information of the targets.
-* Configuration resources like ServiceMonitor or PodMonitor do not expose status information that explains why they are not being selected by Prometheus or why their targets are not being scraped
+* Configuration resources won't expose status information that explains why they are not being selected by Prometheus or why their targets are not being scraped.
+* [poctl](https://github.com/prometheus-operator/poctl) also provides some insights into configuration resources, not planning to reimplement the stuffs again in status subresource.

 ### Audience